 I learned that I had, in fact, protected my daughter with the only meningococcal vaccine that was available at that time.
 She had received two doses of the quadrivalent meningococcal conjugate vaccine (MCV4) as recommended, (with the first dose at age 11, and a booster dose at age 16).
 However, that vaccine only offered protection against serogroups A, C, W and Y – NOT B. At the time of Emily’s death, there was no vaccine available in the United States to offer protection against Serogroup B. This was right around the time of the Princeton and the UCSB outbreaks, which drew national attention to this particular serogroup, and encouraged the FDA to allow the use of a MenB vaccine that was in the process of undergoing approval as part of an emergency accelerated release status.
 I learned that serogroup B meningococcal disease was not as rare as some people think, and most people only hear about the outbreaks and not the many single cases that occur all over the world.
 I learned that my daughter had died of a vaccine preventable disease because the vaccine was not yet licensed or approved at the time of her death, and therefore not available to protect my daughter.

 Now that I am more active in the vaccine advocacy arena, it concerns me that many healthcare providers are still unfamiliar with the availability of the MenB vaccine.
 Since my daughter died, two MenB vaccines have been licensed and approved by the FDA in late 2014 and early 2015.
-At the June 2015 meeting of the Advisory Committee on Immunization Practices (ACIP), the following vaccine recommendation was made
+At the June 2015 meeting of the Advisory Committee on Immunization Practices (ACIP), the following vaccine recommendation was made:

 A serogroup B meningococcal (MenB) vaccine series may be administered to adolescents and young adults 16 through 23 years of age to provide short term protection against most strains of serogroup B meningococcal disease.
 The preferred age for MenB vaccination is 16 through 18 years of age.

 With the way this recommendation is worded, as more of a permissive recommendation, many providers may not be routinely offering MenB vaccines to their patients.
-This means that it is up to The Emily Stillman Foundation, along with other immunization awareness initiatives like The Vaccinate Your Family campaign, to educate parents about MenB vaccines.
+This means that it is up to The Emily Stillman Foundation, along with other immunization organizations like Vaccinate Your Family, to educate parents about MenB vaccines.
 Otherwise, parents may remain unaware of the availability of these vaccines.
 They may believe, like I did, that in getting their child the quadrivalent meningococcal conjugate vaccine (MCV4) that is often required for schools and colleges, that they’re doing their part to protect their children from all the various serogroups of this dangerous and often deadly disease.
 But unless parents are also requesting the MenB vaccine, that is not the case.

 The release of our MenB ForeverEmily Public Service Announcement is my emotional attempt to educate the public about the importance of “complete and total” protection against all serogroups of meningococcal disease.
 Complete and total protection means both recommended doses of the conjugate vaccine MCV4 (with the first dose at age 11-12 years of age and a booster dose at 16), as well as a complete series of either of the two available MenB vaccines which are recommended between 16-23 years of age, but preferred between ages 16-18.